 Price: Free trial / $4.99 per month / $49.99 per year

 The current History Channel kind of sucks.
 It’s all about pawn shops and other such nonsense.
 There isn’t a lot of history anymore.
 The History Vault is the History Channel streaming app with the good old History Channel documentaries.
 It features all kinds of stuff about U.S. history, world history, science history, and some other stuff.
 The service has a free trial.
 After that, it’s $4.99 per month.
-There isn’t Chromecast support.
-That’s a mortal sin, but it’s something they might actually fix someday.
+This service houses a lot of the older History Channel stuff they don’t put in the main app, and unfortunately, that was most of the good stuff.
+The app definitely has its issues, though, so use the trial to see if you like it before subscribing for real.

 Study AP World History